egor-tensin/blog/_posts/2021-03-10-ubuntu-packaging.md

     rm -f -- debian/*.ex debian/*.EX debian/README.* debian/*.docs

-You can study the exact format of the metadata files in the [Debian New Maintainers' Guide], but for now let's make keep it simple:
+You can study the exact format of the metadata files in the [Debian New Maintainers' Guide], but for now let's keep it simple:

 {% include snippets/section.html section_id='basic' %}